CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 ---
 title: Configuring FRRouting
 author: Cumulus Networks
-weight: 17781
+weight: 177
 aliases:
- - /display/CL3740/Configuring-FRRouting
+ - /display/CL37/Configuring-FRRouting
- - /pages/viewpage.action?pageId=83629196643
+ - /pages/viewpage.action?pageId=8362919
-pageID: 83629196643
+pageID: 8362919
 product: Cumulus Linux
-version: 3.7.7'4.0'
+version: 3.7.7
-imgData: cumulus-linux-37740
+imgData: cumulus-linux-377
-siteSlug: cumulus-linux-37740
+siteSlug: cumulus-linux-377
 ---
-This section provides an overview of configuring FRRouting, the routing software package that provides a suite of routing protocols so you can configure routing on your switchdiscusses FRRouting configuration.
+This section provides an overview of configuring FRRouting, the routing software package that provides a suite of routing protocols so you can configure routing on your switch.

 ## <span>Configure FRRouting</span>

 FRRouting does not start by default in Cumulus Linux.
-Before you run FRRouting, make sure all you have enabled the relevant daemons that you intend to use — (`zebra`, `bgpd`, `ospfd`, `ospf6d` or `pimd` —) in the `/etc/frr/daemons` file.
+Before you run FRRouting, make sure all you have enabled relevant daemons that you intend to use — `zebra`, `bgpd`, `ospfd`, `ospf6d` or `pimd` — in the `/etc/frr/daemons` file.

 {{%notice warning%}}